DavidLeoni/algolab/README.md

 * Generates a  (sort of) real website, with sidebar and rudimental navigation bar
 * Presentation friendly: when the browser window is small, the sidebar disappers.
 To show it again, hover mouse on the left.
-* Automaticalaly generates PDFs.
-NOTE: The worksheets are meant to create a website and to be browsed online.
+* Automaticalaly generates crude PDFs.
-Generated PDFs won't look that pretty.
 * Allow easy running of  `unittest` tests in the worksheets
 * Customizable with python, JS, and CSS code common to all worksheets